 Keeping your beneficiaries current is very important.
-Aetna Life Insurance Company, the University's life insurance carrier, has a process to help you facilitate your own personal management of the beneficiary designations for group term coverage through the University of Pittsburgh.
+The Hartford, the University's life insurance carrier, has a process to help you facilitate your own personal management of the beneficiary designations for group term coverage through the University of Pittsburgh.

 Beneficiary Management and Plan Rules

 You are encouraged to review your current beneficiary designations.
 Having a correct beneficiary designation will help ensure that your intention regarding a claim in the event of your death is fulfilled.

 You must make beneficiary designations at the time of enrollment in any of the coverages.
 Basic coverage is provided by the University through The Hartford and you may elect from optional programs of insurance sponsored by the University through The Hartford.

 Subsequent to initial enrollment, you may make a beneficiary designation at any time.
 However, the goal is to encourage you to immediately begin a review and establish your own on-going periodic review.
 It is important to check periodically to make sure the designation is current.
 Personal life event changes you experience typically require a review and perhaps update to your beneficiary designations.
 Personal life events include, but are not limited to: